hailelagi/hailelagi.com/content/notes/block-layers.md

 All problems in comp sci. can be solved by another level of indirection.
 {{% /callout %}}

 Why a filesystem?
-It's **a key abstraction** we'll use to go spelunking into the lifecycle of a block destined for persistence, and of course we'll explore ideas from more sophisticated filesystems like xfs, zfs, ext4 and discuss key ideas and tradeoffs and at the end some practical implications on kubernetes!
+It's **a key abstraction** we'll use to go spelunking into the lifecycle of a block destined for persistence, and of course we'll explore ideas from more sophisticated filesystems like **xfs**, **zfs**, **ext4** and discuss key ideas and tradeoffs and at the end some practical implications on kubernetes!
 Like all abstractions we begin not by looking at the implementation we look at the _interfaces_.

 ## Physical Layer
 At the bottom, there must exist some _physical media_ which will hold these bits and bytes we conveniently call a block.
 It could be an HDD, SSD, [tape](https://aws.amazon.com/storagegateway/vtl/) or something else, [what interface does this physical media present?](https://pages.cs.wisc.edu/~remzi/OSTEP/file-devices.pdf) It's exposed over many _protocols_.